Famous people from Portsmouth C-D

 In 1882 he came to Portsmouth and set up his first practice at 1 Bush Villas, 41 Elm Grove, he was a member of Portsmouth (North End) Cricket Club and Southsea Bowling Club and in 1884 he was a founder member of Portsmouth Football Club and played for the club as goalkeeper.

-His large body of work includes poetry, plays, historical fiction, commentary on social and legal reform, war and military chronicles, enthusiastic articles on various sport, and finally writings on behalf of Spiritualism.
+His large body of work includes poetry, plays, historical fiction, commentary on social and legal reform, war and military chronicles, enthusiastic articles on various sports, and finally writings promoting the cause of Spiritualism.

 Helen Duncan was a Scottish spiritualist, she is best know as the last person to be tried for Witchcraft in England as the act was repealed in 1951.

 Duncan held a seance in Portsmouth in November 1941 and predicted the sinking of HMS Barham.
 The sinking of HMS Barham had not been announced to the public and the Royal Navy carried out an investigation into the leak.
 On the 19th Jan 1944 during seance at a Copnor Road, Chemist Shop, she was arrested by undercover policemen in attendance and was charged with conspiracy to contravene the Witchcraft Act of 1735.
 Co conspirators Ernest and Elizabeth Homer, who operated the Psychic centre in Portsmouth, and Frances Brown her agent, were also charged.